dharmaraj257/Build-Docker-Image-and-run-docker-container-for-NodeJS-app/README.md

-# Build Docker Image and run docker container for NodeJS app.
+# Build Docker Image and run docker container for NodeJS app
 Create a simple project using NodeJS. build docker image and using docker container run the docker image.
 Push NodeJs Project into docker hub  repositories.

   Prerequisite